Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Campaign/Act 2 - Emerald Plot/Session 10 - Adventures in Arthulion.md

 |:--:|:--:|:--:|
 |[[Session 9 - Adventures in Arthulion ]]|[[Adventures in Arthulion]]|[[Session 11 - Adventures in Arthulion]]|

-Duthrim and Jason work together to break out of prison to figure out and stop this assasination.
+Duthrim and Jason work together to break out of prison to figure out and stop this assassination.
 They try to ambush Leraniel, but he's dead in his home, killed with a dart.
 Police arrive just as they are there, incriminating them, and they are forced to flee, leaving behind documents.

 Remembering the old merchant they helped, they rush to try to hide with Noros.
 After an explanation, he decides to hide them.
 He helps point them in the right direction, and sends a message to an informant.
 While talking with Noros, they realise who the target is, Theriad Keladri.